penway/homepage/content/post/Courses/ME5421/Lesson1/index.md

 ### Articulated Robot Arm: RRR RRR

-rotational joint can change orientation and position at the same time while prismatic joint can only change position Human is fully articulated (waist, shoulder, elbow, wrist, fingers) joint style + joint range motion
+Rotational joint can change orientation and position at the same time while prismatic joint can only change position

+Human is fully articulated (waist, shoulder, elbow, wrist, fingers)

+When using a joint, one should consider: joint style and joint range motion, because some joint have limited range of motion

 6 joints because 6 DOF, 6 independent variables -> 6 DOF

-sphereal joint = 3 DOF! because 3 independent variables (human shoulder, wrist) if you have more joints that 6, you can have () motion, like stay your hand put but moving elbow, which is great
+sphereal joint = 3 DOF! because 3 independent variables (human shoulder, wrist)

+if you have more joints that 6, you can have redundant motion, like stay your hand put but moving elbow, which is great
+- increase dexterity
+- increase robustness
+- increase flexibility

 ### Parallel Robot
-like with two arms
+robot that has more than one end-effector, like with two arms

 increase payload, increase stiffness

 ### Service Robot